rcemper/CrossECP-Cache/temp.md

 This last step is just for your comfort.
 Of course, you can do this also from SMP
 by _System > Configuration > ECP Settings > ECP Data Servers_

-Now you are ready fo testing
+Now you are ready for testing